US Cash Products-Midwest gasoline lifted by cycle changes

 (402 km) east of Martinique in the eastern Caribbean Sea that

-had an 80 percent chance of becoming a tropical cyclone in the
+had a 90 percent chance of becoming a tropical cyclone in the

 next two days, according to the National Hurricane Center.